unparalleled-js/docs-1/connectors/mssql/trouble-shooting.md

 ### Timeouts

 Workao employs [timeouts on jobs and actions](/recipes/recipe-job-errors.md#timeouts) when they take too long to execute.
-When working with databases, this can be a common occurence when queries and stored procedures take too long to respond.
+When working with databases, this could be a common occurence since queries and stored procedures may too long to respond.
 When this happens, consider doing the following:

-#### Action timeouts
+#### Action timeouts (One specfic step times out)
 * Limiting the number of rows returned further
 * Introducing indexes in your database
 * Optimising custom SQL queries (i.e. eliminating unnecessary joins)

-#### Job timeouts
+#### Job timeouts (One entire run of a recipe times out)
 * Separating recipes and using callable recipes to join workflows up
 * Use asynchronous calls when calling recipes
 * Eliminating unnecessary actions